rixa8/Base64Utils/README.md

 1.Encode
 2.Decode.

-After, type what do need to encode/decode.
+After, type what you need to encode/decode.

 Done!